Civil rights movement: Northern Ireland

-Due to policies of segregation and disenfranchisement present in Northern Ireland many Irish activists took inspiration from American civil rights activists.
+Due to policies of segregation and disenfranchisement present in Northern Ireland, many Irish activists took inspiration from American civil rights activists.
 People's Democracy had organized a "Long March" from Belfast to Derry which was inspired by the Selma to Montgomery marches.
 During the civil rights movement in Northern Ireland protesters often sang the American protest song We Shall Overcome and sometimes referred to themselves as the "negroes of Northern Ireland".

 White "status quo" Southerners

-A majority of White Southerners have been estimated to have been opposed to the civil rights movement and racial equality, though most did not engage in violence or join the clan.
+A majority of White Southerners have been estimated to have been opposed to the civil rights movement and racial equality, though most did not engage in violence or join the Klan.
 Many did not enjoy the idea of expanding civil rights but were uncomfortable with the language and often violent tactics used by those who resisted the civil rights movement as part of the Massive resistance.
-Many only reacted to the movement once forced to by their changing environment, and when they did their response was usually whatever they felt would disturb their daily life the least.
-Most of their personal reactions, whether eventually in support or resistance were not in extreme.
+Many only reacted to the movement once forced to by their changing environment, and when they did, their response was usually whatever they felt would disturb their daily life the least.
+Most of their personal reactions, whether eventually in support or resistance, were not extreme.